chrissimpkins/Crunch/benchmarks/README.md

 $ make benchmark
 ```

-The benchmark output is displayed in your terminal.
+You will see the results in your terminal.

 The optimized image files remain in the benchmarks directory after execution for your review.
 To clean the optimized files, use the following command: